Pollution in California: Los Angeles air pollution

 The state of air pollution has been improving in Los Angeles, although it remains the city with the worst ozone pollution.
 With a population of roughly over 10 million, the Los Angeles area is a large basin with the Pacific Ocean to the west, and several mountain ranges with 11,000 foot to the east and south, Los Angeles is particularly susceptible to high ozone levels.
 Diesel engines, ports, motor vehicles, and industries are main sources of air pollution in Los Angeles.
 Frequent sunny days and low rainfall contribute to ozone formation, as well as high levels of fine particles and dust.
 The strong relationship between Air Quality Index (AQI) and ozone levels may be found on air pollution maps.

-Smog is formed when smoke and fog combine, and when primary pollutants, usually emitted from vehicles, react with ultraviolet rays to create secondary pollutants.
+Smog is formed when primary pollutants, usually emitted from vehicles, react with ultraviolet rays to create secondary pollutants.
 When these primary and secondary pollutants combine, it creates the thick haze that can be seen hovering over the city.
 While ozone can protect the environment from powerful ultraviolet rays, an overabundance of this ozone can be extremely harmful to the health of people and wildlife.
 As the city rests in a basin between mountains and an inward-sweeping wind from the Pacific Ocean, the ozone, smog, and other toxic particles stagnate in the middle of the Los Angeles Atmosphere with nowhere to escape.
 Stagnant atmospheric conditions are fairly typical for Los Angeles atmosphere due to frequent atmospheric inversion (that holds multiple pollutants within over the city in the form of "pollution dome").
 The effect of "pollution dome" leads to enhanced concentration of greenhouse gases as well such as methane and carbon dioxide.
 Researchers have shown that carbon dioxide enhancement in the "dome" over Los Angeles is one of the strongest in the world and it is easily detectable from the satellite observations.

 Air pollution in Los Angeles has caused widespread concerns.
-In 2011, the Public Policy Institute of California (PPIC) Survey on Californians and the Environment showed that 45% of citizens in Los Angeles consider air pollution to be a “big problem”, and 47% believe that the air quality of Los Angeles is worse than it was 10 years ago.
+In 2011, the Public Policy Institute of California (PPIC) Survey on Californians and the Environment showed that 45% of citizens in Los Angeles consider air pollution to be a "big problem", and 47% believe that the air quality of Los Angeles is worse than it was 10 years ago.
 The most recent PPIC Survey of 2018 showed that the strong majority of California adults (72%) and likely voters favor the new state law mandating reductions in greenhouse gas emissions, and 56% of adults support the state's cap-and-trade program.
 In addition, about half of Californians believe state climate policies will lead to more jobs, while the other half expects the price of gasoline to rise.
 In 2013, the Los Angeles-Long Beach-Riverside area ranked as the 1st most ozone-polluted city, the 4th most polluted city by annual particle pollution, and the 4th most polluted city by 24-hour particle pollution.